ArceLopera/git_refresher/docs/Advanced/git_ignore.md

 - **Directory (`/`):** Denotes a directory.
 - **Negation (`!`):** Excludes files or directories that match the pattern.

+The rules for the patterns you can put in the .gitignore file are as follows:

++ Blank lines or lines starting with # are ignored.

++ Standard glob patterns work, and will be applied recursively throughout the entire working tree.

++ You can start patterns with a forward slash (/) to avoid recursivity.

++ You can end patterns with a forward slash (/) to specify a directory.

++ You can negate a pattern by starting it with an exclamation point (!).

+Glob patterns are like simplified regular expressions that shells use.
+An asterisk (*) matches zero or more characters; [abc] matches any character inside the brackets (in this case a, b, or c); a question mark (?) matches a single character; and brackets enclosing characters separated by a hyphen ([0-9]) matches any character between them (in this case 0 through 9).
+You can also use two asterisks to match nested directories; a/**/z would match a/z, a/b/z, a/b/c/z, and so on.

 ### a.
 Ignore Specific Files
 ```
 # Ignore log files